Dhghomon/easy_rust/README.md

 }
 ```

 Now let's implement `Add` for our own type.
-Maybe we want to add two countries together so we can compare their economies.
+Let's imagine that we want to add two countries together so we can compare their economies.
 It looks like this:

 ```rust
 use std::fmt;